ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_14.rst

 * Move handler processing into new PlayIterator phase to use the configured strategy
 * Convert FieldAttribute to data descriptors to avoid complex meta classes
 * Drop Python 3.8 support for controller
+* Enforce running controller code with the Python locale and filesystem encoding set to UTF-8

 Delayed work
 ============